 - Storm Tracker Forecast: Chilly today with more wet weather ahead

-- Storm Tracker Forecast: Dry & warmer for your Tuesday
+- Storm Tracker Forecast: Sunny & hotter weather ahead for your Friday

-- Storm Tracker Forecast: Dry & warmer end to your work week
+- Storm Tracker Forecast: Cooler weather to start next week